carriegreland-wq/Medical-Appointment-No-Show-Analysis/README.md

 1. Download the dataset from Kaggle
 2. Open `appointment_noshow_analysis.ipynb` in Google Colab or Jupyter Notebook
 3. Upload the dataset file when prompted
 4. Run all cells in order
+5. View the interactive Tableau dashboard via the link in the Tableau Dashboard section above

 ## Future Improvements
 - Build a predictive model to identify high-risk no-show appointments